-Most probably the best resort in the Milky Way, Sestriere was the first purpose-built village in the Alps.
-It hosted the 1997 World Championships and ran many of the races at the 2006 Turin Olympic Games.
+Certainly the highest and probably the best resort in the Milky Way, Sestriere was the first purpose-built village in the Italian Alps.
+At 2,035m, it is the highest town in Italy.
+The 1997 World Championships were here and Sestriere featured heavily at the 2006 Turin Olympic Games.
 Because it's at high altitude, there is top-class snow, supported by widespread snowmaking.
 All levels of skier should find something to sink their teeth into.
 There is steep terrain and off-piste for advanced skiers, great scope for intermediates and good facilities for beginners.
 This is all supported by a continually improving lift system, which only gets overloaded at weekends and on major holidays.

-The resort itself is not overly attractive, as opposed to the stunning scenery around, but it does have everything you need off-snow: plenty for non-skiers to do, a good range of restaurants, mainly hotel-based accommodation and up-tempo nightlife at the weekends, which caters to the Italian brigades up from Turin and Milan.
+Although purpose built, Sestriere is surrounded by stunning scenery and has everything you need.
+Plenty for non-skiers to do, a good range of restaurants, mainly hotel-based accommodation and up-tempo nightlife at the weekends, which caters to the Italian brigades up from Turin and Milan.

-Overall, Sestriere is a surprisingly good value resort, considering its renown.
+Sestriere is a surprisingly good value resort.
 It's also an excellent base for exploring the Milky Way, with its own all-ability pistes to satisfy everyone.
 Ignoring the less-than-heavenly architecture, this is one of the best Italian resorts.

 Great for Mixed Abilities